radio-aktywne/pelican/README.md

 ## 💡 About

-`emirecords` is a service for managing playlists of songs.
+`emitunes` is a service for managing playlists of songs.

 ## 📄 Further Reading